What is marketing?

 Needs, Wants and Demands: Know Where Your Product Fits In

 Humans all have something that we’d like to have.
 Determining where your product falls is a good place to start.

-A need is imperative to our existence, like water, food, shelter or clothes.
+- Consumer Needs are imperative to our existence, like water, food, shelter or clothes.
 Needs are physiological by nature.
-They create a sort of tension that is created by consumption or use of products/services.
+They create a sort of tension that is created by the consumption or the use of products/services.

 Example: The demand for the release of pumpkin spice and apple cider products during autumn.
-Since these are exclusive to this season, we see the demand grow.
+Since these are exclusive to this season, we see the demand growth.

 Products can broadly be defined as something that can be offered to satisfy needs or wants.
 A product consists of the core product itself, the product features (colors, shape, size, branding, etc.).
 But the product also includes services (ex: warranties on a car, insurance, discounted rates for add-ons, etc.).
 Don’t just consider your product.
 If you’re selling a car, you’re also selling the features it has, the upgrade options, dealership offerings and more.